Today, I’m sharing my Word of the Year for 2020!

 But sometimes what you want and what you need are not the same things.

-What I wanted most, was to get back on track, to stay the course, to shake off the crazy of 2016 and 2017 and to finally have the chance to be consistent.
+What I wanted most, was to get back on track, to stay the course, to shake off the crazy of 2016 and 2017, and finally have the chance to be consistent.

 So, that was my Word of the Year for 2018, consistent.